phillipm-developer/PhillipMiguelMarkovic_T2A2/README.md

 These database relations help establish the associations between the different entities in the childcare management system, enabling efficient storage and retrieval of information for enrollment, registration, and other operations.

+### One-to-One Relationship: Guardians to Users

+For the purposes of normalisation the information in the users entity was extracted out into its own table as it is information common to guardians, carers and childrcare administrators alike.
+So each user_id exists as a foreign key in other tables like guardians, which contains information spefic to guardians like their occupation or whether they are an authorized pickup.

+One guardian can only ever be associated with one user as they are the same individual.

 # R10.
 Describe the way tasks are allocated and tracked in your project